Vishnupriya2208/Bootcamp/day3/README.md

  **Task 4: Rise of Cell Phones Chart Using Python**

 📌 **Overview**
-This project visualizes the **Rise of Cell Phones Over the Years** using a **Line Chart** in Python.
+This task visualizes the **Rise of Cell Phones Over the Years** using a **Line Chart** in Python.
 The chart helps analyze the **growth in mobile phone adoption** over time, reflecting technological advancements and increasing accessibility worldwide.

 ---
  📂 **Files in this Folder**